Platies - Xiphophorus maculatus, Xiphophorus variatus : Complete Fish Profile & Care Guide

 |Aquarium Level||Middle - Top|

 |Difficulty||Beginner - Intermediate|

 |pH||7.0 - 8.0|

 |GH||10 - 25|

-Platies are native to Mexico 's southern waters, including Rio Panuco and the Rio Cazones, as well as Guatemala and northern Honduras in North and Central America.
-They inhabit warm water in streams, ditches, canals, marshes and springs.
-These small water bodies have very slow to almost still currents silt beds and dense vegetation.
+The vibrant Platies hail from the warm waters of southern Mexico 's Rio Panuco and Rio Cazones, as well as the northern regions of Honduras and Guatemala in North and Central America.
+These enthusiastic fish thrive in various aquatic environments, including streams, ditches, canals, marshes, and springs with slow to almost still currents, silt beds, and dense vegetation.

 Other Livebearers of interest